caderichard-debug/Pulse-News/README.md

 - PostgreSQL for database
 - Alembic for migrations
 - APScheduler for jobs
-- Claude Haiku for AI analysis
+- OpenAI GPT-4o-mini for AI analysis

 **Scraping**
 - feedparser (RSS feeds)